 My second high school

-My family moved from a condominium to a house in the middle of my junior year.
+year.
 My parents considered it a major milestone in their lives.
-My father felt proud, he was finally able to give his family a “real” house.
+My father felt proud, he was finally able to

 I did not share in that joy.
 It was the third time I moved.
 My feelings toward the upgrade were neutral.
 I was not sad about it, but I was not excited either.